 Convalescent Plasma has traditionally been administered as an early treatment for many infectious diseases, and is now being used to help people with COVID-19.
 In August, 2020, the U.S. Food and Drug Administration issued an Emergency Use Authorization (EUA) for CCP as a treatment of hospitalized COVID-19 patients, intended for use during the public health emergency.

-Can I donate CCP after receiving a COVID-19 vaccine?
+Can I donate CCP after receiving either the Pfizer or Moderna COVID-19 vaccine?

 When I donate CCP, does the Blood Bank of Hawaii test me for COVID-19 antibodies?